Skip to main content

 Daemon Mode

-Daemon Mode lets you harness the full power of cross-seed, by:
+Daemon Mode lets you harness the full power of cross-seed by continuously running and enabling the following features:

 • instantly searching for cross-seeds for finished downloads